a-lost-loser/hourglass/README.md

 ![Hourglass Logo](http://i.imgur.com/fMJgiHW.jpg?2)

-We like to discuss and think forums are a great way to get in touch with your community.
-With **Hourglass** we want to make it hassle-free and easy to host and administrate your own forum.
-Hourglass is an adaptive, open-sourced forum system which tries to outperform competitive products by being simpler to use, administrate and develop for.
+Hourglass is a place for you and your community to meet and discuss.

+We want to make everything in Hourglass easy to accomplish, both for you as an administrator and for your users.
+As such it is built as an adaptive, open-sourced forum system with a well thought out plugin API so it can be extended to everyone's needs.

 [![Build Status](https://img.shields.io/travis/hourglass/hourglass.svg?style=flat-square)](https://travis-ci.org/hourglass/hourglass)
 [![Code Coverage](https://img.shields.io/codacy/coverage/3b1f2c5b9cd04984814d914bcbfaff1b.svg?style=flat-square)](https://www.codacy.com/app/hourglass/hourglass/dashboard)